linux-lock/bpflock/README.md

 ### 2.2 Semantics

 bpflock keeps the security semantics simple.
-It support three declarative profiles models to broadly cover the security sepctrum, and restrict access to specific Linux features.
+It support three **global** profiles to broadly cover the security sepctrum, and restrict access to specific Linux features.

-Also bpflock creates multiple shared bpf maps under `/sys/fs/bpf/` to store per container and namespaces profiles.
-The following: `bpflock_cgroupmap`, `bpflock_pidnsmap` and `bpflock_netnsmap` are used to check per pod, container or app access.
+Therefore, bpflock creates multiple shared bpf maps under `/sys/fs/bpf/` to store per container profiles.
+The `bpflock_cgroupmap` should be the one that will be used in future to filter per apps, containers and pods.
+The `bpflock_pidnsmap` and `bpflock_netnsmap` are used to only store the host pid and net namespaces.

-* `profile`: this is the global profile that takes one of the followings.
+* `profile`: this is the global profile that takes one of the followings:
   - `allow|none|privileged` : they are the same, they define the least secure profile.
 In this profile access is logged and allowed for all processes.
 Useful to log security events.
-  - `baseline` : minimal restricive profile, only programs that are present in the `bpflock_cgroupmap`, `bpflock_pidnsmap` and `bpflock_netnsmap` are allowed according to their per context profile.
-By default the `bpflock_pidnsmap` contains the initial pid namespace, therefore all processes in the initial pid namespace are allowed.
+  - `baseline` : restrictive profile where access is denied for all processes, except applications and containers that run in the host namespace, or applications that are present in the allow `bpflock_cgroupmap`.
   - `restricted` : heavily restricted profile where access is denied for all processes.
-The shared bpflock maps are not consulted under this global profile.

 * `Allowed` or `blocked` operations/commands:

-  Under the global `baseline` profile, a list of allowed or blocked commands can be specified that will be applied to the type of security protection.
+  Under the `allow|privileged` or `baseline` profiles, a list of allowed or blocked commands can be specified and will be applied.
   - `--protection-allow` : comma-separated list of allowed operations.
-Valid under `baseline` profile, this is useful for applications that are too specific and require privileged operations, it will reduce the use of the `allow | privileged` profile and offer a case-by-case definitions.
+Valid under `baseline` profile, this is useful for applications that are too specific and perform privileged operations.
+It will reduce the use of the `allow | privileged` profile, so instead of using the `privileged` profile, we can specify the `baseline` one and add a set of allowed commands to offer a case-by-case definition for such applications.
   - `--protection-block` : comma-separated list of blocked operations.
-Valid under `baseline` profile, useful to achieve a more `restricted` profile.
-The other way from `restricted` to `baseline` is not supported.
+Valid under `allow|privileged` and `baseline` profiles, it allows to restrict access to some features without using the full `restricted` profile that might break some specific applications.
+Using `baseline` or `privileged` profiles opens the gate to access most Linux features, but with the `--protection-block` option some of this access can be blocked.

 For bpf security examples check [bpflock configuration examples](https://github.com/linux-lock/bpflock/tree/main/deploy/configs/)